berge-is-bome/d2wc/docs/user/backups.md

 # Backup Archives

-## Purpose

-`d2wc` creates backups before guarded writes replace a managed Lua config file.

-The active Lua file is not compressed and is not moved into an archive.
-Only backup snapshots are stored in the backup archive.
+`d2wc` creates backups automatically on every `configurator` change, for the current active managed file, and stores them in a `*.tgz` archive inside the same folder as the managed archive.

 ## Archive location